nebius/gosdk/README.md

 The Nebius AI Cloud SDK for Go is a comprehensive client library for interacting with [nebius.com](https://nebius.com) services.
 Built on gRPC, it supports all APIs defined in the [Nebius API repository](https://github.com/nebius/api).
-This SDK simplifies resource management, authentication, and communication with Nebius services, making it a valuable tool for developers.
+This SDK simplifies resource management, authorization, and communication with Nebius services, making it a valuable tool for developers.

 ## Installation